Jack Osborne: Development

 The Osbornes suffered financial crisis when Darren's gambling addiction grew out of control.
 It was announced that Jack would fake his own death to claim on the life insurance.
 Darren found Jack about to commit suicide, before finding the body of Eamon Fisher (Derek Halligan).
 Darren and Jack decide to fake Jack's death, which Jack reluctantly agreed to.
 A Hollyoaks publicist told Kris Green from Digital Spy saying "Jack's at an all-time low and the finding of a dead body is too good an opportunity for him and Darren to pass up.
 They swap the dead man's identity with Jack's, forcing Jack to slope off into the night."
 They added that Darren receives the "formidable task" of telling Frankie that Jack is dead and a "tangled web of lies" develops.
 Eamon turns out to be the father of Kris Fisher (Gerard McCarthy) and Malachy Fisher (Glen Wallace), which puts Darren in an "extremely tricky position" as they continue to search for their father.
 They concluded that "It's only when Jack turns up at his own funeral that Darren realises that the situation has truly spiralled out of control".

 Kirkwood revealed his plans to feature Jack and Frankie at "the centre of the programme" as they embark on becoming foster parents.
 Kirkwood revealed the introduction of Barry "Newt" Newton (Nico Mirallegro), who he described as a "very important character", who would become the Osborne's first foster child.
 Jack was featured in a story which included an under water stunt.
 When Jack's foster son, Newt attempts to commit suicide by drowning, Jack saves Newt's life.
-Executive producer Lucy Allan described described it as one of her favourite scenes and branded him as "Jack the hero!"
+Executive producer Lucy Allan described it as one of her favourite scenes and branded him as "Jack the hero!"

+Dawn Hope portrays Pearl, who Jack begins a relationship with.

+In 2023, Jack was romantically paired with Pearl Anderson (Dawn Hope).
+In the storyline, Pearl helps Jack host the Earl Of Dee survival workshop.
+Hope revealed that the romance begins from a dare, as teenagers Lucas Hay (Oscar Curtis) and Dillon Ray (Nathaniel Dass), who want to win prizes from the workshop, then play cupid and tell Pearl that Jack has been speaking so highly of her, suggesting that she ask him out.
+Pearl appears to fall for their trick and asks Jack out, although the pair have already realised that they have been played.
+Hope believed that this was the "beauty" in the beginning of the friendship and added that Pearl was previously not aware and missed all of the hints when Jack "kept coming" into her shop to buy milk.
+Hope enjoyed working with McKenna, calling him "awesome" and a "brilliant actor".
+The actors have mutual friends going back 40 years, and Hope believed that her scenes with McKenna were similar to improv.
+She added, "It's been so special to put these two characters together!"